How to count number of cells between two values or dates in Excel?

 Note: After copying and pasting the formula above, you need to change the cell range and the values manually for your own needs.

-If you think that the formula method is not easy to use.
-Now we provide you a handy add-in for easily counting cell numbers between two values or dates in Excel.
+If you are a formula newbie and cannot handle formula easily, we recommend you a handy add-in to easily count cell numbers between two values or dates in Excel.

 Step 1.
 Click Kutools > Select > Select Specific Cells.